 With things like web design or programming, there are many opportunities to work from wherever you want.
 It looks like Covid has forced many companies to set up systems allowing employees to work from home.
 This should make remote work in a lot of careers easier in the future.

-Things We Wished We’d Known When We Started Traveling
+Things We Wished We’d Known When We First Started Traveling

 Since we started traveling long before we started blogging and making videos it would have been awesome to have better footage and records of those trips.